polterguy/phosphorusfive/core/p5.webapp/system42/components/README.md

 the Ajax [TreeView](common-widgets/tree) widget, and so on.
 This is probably one of the more interesting places to browse around, if you intend to use Phosphorus Five for creating your own Ajax apps.

+## jQuery and Bootstrap CSS

+Phosphorus Five included jQuery, which can be, at your convenience, included on your page, in addition to Bootstrap CSS.
+These components can be found in this folder.